niartenyaw/ml-node-library/readme.md

 # ml-node-library

-This is a project to understand forward and backward propagation through a neural network.
+This is a personal project to understand forward and backward propagation through a neural network.
 Woohoo!